mvysny/mvysny.github.io/_posts/2020-11-5-Vaadin-difference-jsmodule-javascript.md

 title: Vaadin 14 - difference between `@JsModule` and `@JavaScript` in npm mode
 ---

-The problem is usually that you have a script such as
+Say you have a script such as

 ```javascript
 function test(val){